wschwab/docs/developer-quick-start/adding-single-side-liquidity.md

 {% endtab %}
 {% endtabs %}

-Once you have the Liquidity Protection and Contract Registry addresses, get their ABIs from [Etherscan](https://etherscan.io) by clicking on the "Contract" tab \(underneath the contract source code\).
+Once you have the Liquidity Protection and Contract Registry addresses, get their ABIs from the documentation here, or alternatively from [Etherscan](https://etherscan.io) by clicking on the "Contract" tab \(underneath the contract source code\).
 You'll need them to connect with these contracts further on.

 #### Step 1b: Getting the Pool Anchor Address